Obama makes push on Syria, to examine Russian proposal on chemical weapons

 "During this time, the U.S. would work to build international support and create a global response on the use of chemical weapons in Syria," Heitkamp said.

-(Additional reporting by Arshad Mohammed, Susan Heavey, Caren Bohan, Richard Cowan and Deborah Charles; Editing by Karey Van Hall and David Storey)
+(Additional reporting by Susan Heavey and Deborah Charles; Editing by Karey Van Hall and David Storey)